Gymkhana

 Choosing the best Indian restaurants in London – that’s a hot debate.

-Some will look to the Michelin starred spots like Gymkhana, Kutir and Trishna for their fine-dining takes and stunning settings; others will point at the modern but casual places like Kricket that creatively fuse Indian flavours with British ingredients; there’s probably a rowdy curry house down the road that you ride or die by – and then there’s the people who will just say ‘Dishoom’.
+Some will look to the Michelin starred spots like Gymkhana, Kutir and Trishna for their fine-dining takes and stunning settings; others will point to modern institutions like Kricket that creatively fuse Indian flavours with British ingredients; there’s probably a rowdy curry house down the road that you ride or die by – and then there’s the people who will just say ‘Dishoom’.

-What’s not up for debate, however, is that London’s Indian restaurants are all wonderful in their own ways, and that since Indian food entered our lives sometime in the 1900s (Veeraswamy is said to be the UK’s oldest Indian restaurant, opening in 1926), it’s become a staple of the average British diet.
-It’s not an official London law (we think?), but you really ought to be having Indian at least once a week – the soft, fluffy naans, crisp dosas, the spice-loaded dishes; the street food classics and the fragrant rice…
+What’s not up for debate, however, is that London’s spoilt for Indian restaurants.
+Since Indian food made its way to the city sometime in the 1900s (Veeraswamy is said to be the UK’s oldest Indian restaurant, opening in 1926), it’s become a staple of the average British diet.
+And with so much variety – the soft, fluffy naans; crisp dosas; the spice-loaded curries; the street food classics and the fragrant rice – this is a bucket list you won’t tire of quickly.

 But enough pilau talk.
-Based on our usual strict criteria of taste, atmosphere, service and a little je ne sais quoi; we’ve put together a modest selection of what we consider to be the pick of the bunch.
-From swanky showstoppers to cosy home-style eateries and a dining room that mirrors a vintage train carriage in Mumbai, these are the best Indian restaurants in London:
+Based on our usual strict criteria of taste, atmosphere, service and a little je ne sais quoi; we’ve put together a modest selection of London’s best Indian restaurants for when you’re in the mood for something a notch above your local.
+From cosy home-style eateries to a dining room that mirrors a vintage train carriage in Mumbai, these are our favourite Indian restaurants in London:

 Trishna | Marylebone